SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 ## Filter requests

 If some paths through the pipeline do not need all requests you can use the step `filterPercent` to filter a percentage of requests.
-The random filtering is done after all joins have been processed.An example is shown below:
+The random filtering is done after all joins have been processed.
+An example is shown below:

 ```{literalinclude} ../../../../samples/pipelines/sampling-example.yaml
 :language: yaml